yann2192/PyElliptic/README.md

 # PyElliptic

 PyElliptic is a high level wrapper for the cryptographic library : OpenSSL.
-Under the GNU General Public License
+Under the GNU General Public License (see LICENSE).

 Python3 compatible.
 For GNU/Linux and Windows.
 Require OpenSSL